rmkit-dev/rmkit/README.md

 remarkable.
 Once opkg and the toltec repository are setup, use `opkg install remux` to get remux, for example.

-If you are feeling adventurous, you can try out the bootstrap script from linusCDE that installs opkg, toltec and the rmkit packages in one line: `wget -qO- https://rmkit.dev/bs | sh -C harmony minesweeper remux nao`

 #### Kobo

 **NOTE: Only Kobo Clara HD and Libra H2O are supported**